Blobosle/Blobosle.github.io/blog-src/content/posts/prescriptions.md

 It is the innate property of this type of knowledge that it is un-transmissible, and, coupled with its impact in the outcome of an activity, it is the reason why we can't to-do's that work for everything.
 It is also one of the more obscured rules of the game of life.

-## Make the stars align, all the time, every time
+### Make the stars align, all the time, every time

 The way that non-tractable knowledge is acquired is through exposure to the domain of the activity.
-This mean that if you want to build a successful business, you quite literally, build a business to learn how to build, instead of learning from a degree, MBA, or book.
+This means that if you want to build a successful business, you quite literally, build a business to learn how to build, instead of learning from a degree, MBA, or book.
 If you want to learn to program, you don't watch hour long tutorials of a person trying to explain a whole programming language in a condensed manner, you build projects related to the programming language you are learning, because your success is literally determined by your capacity to build using that language.

 You learn with the domain itself, anything else causes deviations.
 This is also the reason why people straight out of college fail to adapt to the work environment in comparison to those coming out from an apprenticeship with an experienced individual: the student learns how to perform well in classes that happen to be of the domain, they don't learn the domain itself.
 The student becomes good at finishing school programming projects, yet struggles when they need to ship a program under a similar deadline.